 Lifestyle changes, including keeping core body temperature low, maintaining a healthy body weight, refraining from smoking, exercising regularly, and practicing relaxation techniques, may provide some relief.

 Nonprescription remedies such as soy, isoflavone supplements, black cohosh, vitamin E, and omega-3 fatty acids are generally low risk, but randomized-controlled trials show that their efficacy is like a placebo.
 This means that you may expect some relief from taking these over-the-counter remedies for about 3 months, but not much longer than that.

-There are some other prescription medications that may be modestly effective in reducing hot flashes.
 Book your menopause consultation to learn how you can find the best tools for your unique situation.